 4. Spot your favorite designer, model or other fashion legend on Rodeo Drive's Walk of Style.
 Each honoree has a plaque embedded in the sidewalk with their name, a quote and their autograph.

 5. Watch the Electric Fountain come alive with varying light and water patterns.
 Look familiar?
 The fountain has made appearances in the movie Clueless and the Go-Go's Our Lips Are Sealed music video.

-6. Admire Bijan's famous yellow and black Bugatti which is nearly always parked outside the Bijan store on Rodeo Drive.
-Visitors may also have the chance to spot Bijan's signature Rolls-Royce Phantom Drophead Coupé.
+6. Admire Bijan's signature Rolls-Royce Phantom Drophead Coupé which is nearly always parked outside the Bijan store on Rodeo Drive.

 7. Get lost in the vast department stores along Wilshire Blvd - aptly nicknamed Department Store Row.
 Barneys New York, Saks Fifth Avenue and Neiman Marcus provide hours of shopping entertainment.

 8. Feel like a celebrity when you walk the red carpet entrance at The Beverly Hills Hotel.

 9. Admire the silver torso sculpture in the Rodeo Drive median at Dayton Way.
 "Torso" by world-renowned artist Robert Graham is the symbol for the Rodeo Drive Walk of Style.

 10. Head to the edge of town to view the signature Beverly Hills city limits street signs.
 One is located on the northeast corner of Santa Monica Blvd and Moreno Drive.

 11. Be wowed by magical décor during the holiday season.
 Two Rodeo and Rodeo Drive are especially full of holiday cheer and each hotel decorates its lobby to the nines in a unique and festive fashion.